amaranth-lang/amaranth/docs/glossary.rst

  **Synthesis**
   Synthesis is the process of building a netlist from a circuit design model.

-  Synthesis represents the hardware definition language as register transfer level which automatically transfers into gates.
+  Synthesis represents the hardware definition language as register transfer level that is automatically transfered into gates.

  **Waveform**
   A mathematical (logical) description of a signal.